arvados/arvados-tutorial/WGS-processing/README.md

 Subdirectories are:
 * cwl - contains CWL code for the demo
-* yml - contains yml inputs for cwl demo code
+* yml - contains YML inputs for cwl demo code
 * src - contains any src code for the demo
 * docker - contains dockerfiles necessary to re-create any needed docker images